Eliasmaturure10/Eliasmaturure10/README.md

 Hi, I'm Elias

-I'm a  Computer Science student passionate about data science, Artificial Intelligence, Machine Learning, and building things that make life easier.
+I'm a  Computer Science student passionate about data science, Artificial Intelligence, Machine Learning, and building AI-powered solutions that make life easier.

-🌱 Currently learning: Python, Java, and data analytics
+🌱 Currently learning: Machine Learning, ,Data Science and Artificial Inteligent

 🔭 Working on: Small projects to grow my coding and data skills

 🎯 Goal: Become a data scientist and use AI for good

-💬 Ask me about: Machine Learning, Artificial Inteligent, Data SCience, or beginner coding projects
+💬 Ask me about: Machine Learning, Artificial Intelligence, Data Science, or beginner coding projects

 📫 How to reach me: [maturureelias10@gmail.com]